 Braces are administered by an orthodontist, a doctor who is part of a specialized field within dentistry that focuses on correcting bites and straightening teeth.
-While most people request braces for cosmetic reasons there are dental issues that can be fixed with braces treatment, including:
+While most people request braces for cosmetic reasons.

-Orthodontic work is highly personalized to each patient which means the average time for braces falls anywhere between 18 months to 3 years.
-Schedule an orthodontic consultation to learn if traditional braces are the right treatment for you.
+Orthodontic work varies widely for each patient.
+The average time for braces falls anywhere between 18 months to 3 years before final results are achieved.
+Schedule an orthodontic consultation to learn if traditional braces are the right treatment for you or your child.